 Because of this, the features you need access to will determine which host is the best value option for you.

 With pricing out of the way, here are the most important features from Flywheel and WP Engine.

 Load Times and Performance

-To give you an idea of the site speed you can expect from WP Engine and Flywheel, I created two WordPress websites that were as identical as possible.
+To give you an idea of the site speed you can expect from WP Engine and Flywheel, I created two WordPress websites that were as similar as possible.
 One was hosted on the entry-level Flywheel Tiny plan and the other on the entry-level WP Engine Startup plan.
 The popular and lightweight Twenty Twenty One theme was activated on each site.

 I then published a basic page on the sites that contained an image and text.
 Pingdom was then set to record the load time of that page at 30-minute intervals.
-After seven days of monitoring, here are the average load times that Pingdom recorded for each host:
+After seven days of monitoring, here are the average load times Pingdom recorded for each host:

 Flywheel Load Time Test Results